leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/selecting.rst

 Linked
 ======

+.. admonition:: Reference
+   :class: refbox

+   :Mode:      Edit Mode
+   :Menu:      :menuselection:`Select --> Linked`
+   :Hotkey:    :kbd:`L`

-You can select at once all the bones in the chain which the active (last selected) bone belongs to by using the *linked selection* tool, :kbd:`L`.
+Selects all the bones in the chain which the active (last selected) bone belongs to.

 .. list-table:: Linked bones selection.